-The Corporate Business Plan 2016-2020 is the Council's highest-level strategic document for senior managers and the responsible committees to monitor and review, as well as highlight where slippage or other difficulties are occurring and appropriate recovery strategies need to be put in place.
+The Corporate Business Plan is the Council's highest-level strategic document for senior managers and the responsible committees to monitor and review, as well as highlight where slippage or other difficulties are occurring and appropriate recovery strategies need to be put in place.
 Progress reports on performance indicators are reported to Committees on a regular basis.

 The Council's Performance Management Framework is a continuing process to increase the efficiency, accountability and analysis of performance management information, and aid greater ownership of performance by staff and Members alike.
-Business Centre/ Team Plans were in place for 2019/20.
+Business Unit/ Team Plans were in place for 2020/21, however the pandemic has caused significant changes.